sockeqwe/fragmentargs/README.md

 		super.onCreate(savedInstanceState);
 		FragmentArgs.inject(this); // read @Arg fields
 	}

 }
 ```

-Optional Arguments will generate a `Builder` class with additional methods to set optional arguments.
+Optional arguments will generate a `Builder` class with additional methods to set optional arguments.

 For Example:
 ```java